 If you’re interested in what your date has to say, don’t fold your arms.
-Tilt your head towards them.
+Tilt your head toward them.
 Lean in.
-These are nonverbal indicators that show your date that you like what they have to say and want to hear more.
+These are nonverbal indicators showing your date that you like what they have to say and want to hear more.

 If you want to know if your date is interested in what you’re talking about, look for similar behaviors.
 If their arms are crossed or their feet are facing away from you, you might want to change the subject.